george-mammen/KTU-S3-OOPs-with-Java/README.md

 3. Check if the number is an Armstrong number or not.

+4. Queue :

+              ➼ Insert elements to the Queue.

+              ➼ Delete elements from the Queue.

+              ➼ Display the contents of the queue after each operation.

-4. Compute the factorial of a number.
+5. Compute the factorial of a number.

-5. Compute the factors of a number.
+6. Compute the factors of a number.

-6. Print the Fibonacci Series for a given value of n.
+7. Print the Fibonacci Series for a given value of n.

-7. Print 'Hello World'.
+8. Print 'Hello World'.

-8. Create a class with a method that prints "This is parent class" and its subclass with another method that prints "This is child class".
+9. Create a class with a method that prints "This is parent class" and its subclass with another method that prints "This is child class".
 Now, create an object for each of the class and call

               ➼ method of parent class by object of parent class.